For centuries, the Feast of the Assumption of the Blessed Virgin Mary on August 15 has been a cornerstone of Catholic tradition.

 In a historic moment, Pope Pius XII, in 1946, inquired with bishops worldwide about formalizing this belief.
 With an overwhelming positive response, he declared on November 1, 1950, the Feast of All Saints, that Mary’s assumption was a divinely revealed dogma.

 Details surrounding the exact date, year, and circumstances of Mary’s departure remain shrouded in mystery.
 Various sources claim her passing occurred between three to fifteen years after Christ’s Ascension.
 Her final resting place is contested between Jerusalem and Ephesus, the latter believed to be her home post-Jesus’s death.
-An enduring tradition asserts that while her tomb in Jerusalem was initially discovered, it was subsequently found empty.
+One pious tradition asserts that while her tomb in Jerusalem was initially discovered, it was subsequently found empty.
 This lead the Apostles to conclude that her body was assumed into heaven.

 Saint Gregory of Tours provides insight into this tradition, likening Mary’s sin-free body to the Ark of the Covenant, believed to be crafted from undecaying wood.
 Thus, he posited it was unthinkable for her body to perish in the grave.
 This belief is further supported by the text, ‘Rise thou and the ark of thy strength’ (Ps 132/1:8), suggesting that just as Christ ascended, Mary too was destined for heaven.